kosail/KVantage/README.md

 ---
 ##  Backend
 To keep things clean, I will maintain only the GUI app here, and kvand (the backend daemon) in another repository.
-In this repo you'll only find the native kbatd executable.
-To see kbatd source code, comments and notes about it, please check the [daemon's repository here at my GitHub profile](https://github.com/kosail/kbatd).
+In this repo you'll only find the native kvand executable.
+To see kvand source code, comments and notes about it, please check the [daemon's repository here at my GitHub profile](https://github.com/kosail/Kvand).

 ---